crescentpartha/CheatSheets-for-Developers/CheatSheets/html-cheatsheet.md

 # HTML CheatSheet for Developers

 ## Basic Tags of HTML
+>tags are like keywords which defines that how web browser will format and display the content.

 | Command                | Description                                                                                                                               |
 | ---------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |